-Nevertheless, no data are available concerning the in vitro effects of AC on morphological and physiological response and elemental composition of A. barbadensis shoots in relation with the chemical changes occurring in the culture medium.
-Our hypothesis is that AC may prevent the initial acidic shift of the medium by regulating the availability and the uptake of the two nitrogen sources: NH4+ and NO3-. pH stabilization and regulation of NH4+ and NO3- uptake may be the reasons of the higher growth performance of the shoots observed in presence of AC in the medium.
+Nevertheless, no data are available concerning the in vitro effects of AC on morphological and physiological response and elemental composition of A. barbadensis shoots in relation to the putative chemical changes occurring in the culture medium.
+It is contended that AC may prevent the initial acidic shift of the medium by regulating the availability of both ammonium and nitrate. pH stabilization and regulation of NH4+ and NO3- uptake may be the reasons of the higher growth performance of the shoots observed in presence of AC in the medium.

-To verify this hypothesis an in vitro experiment was carried out to compare the growth and the elemental composition of the shoots, the final pH, EC, NH4+ and NO3- concentration in the medium after 20 and 40 days in culture in presence or absence of AC.
+To verify this hypothesis an in vitro experiment was carried out to compare the growth and the element composition of the shoots, the final pH, electrical conductivity (EC), NH4+ and NO3- concentration in the medium after both 20 and 40 days in culture in presence or absence of AC.

 Materials and methods